 Data and analytics tools

 The evolution of the DeFi ecosystem has led to the development of versatile tools for data analysis, financial forecasts, and tools.
-This way, users better understand the financial value, risk, and yield when managing their assets.
+This way, users better understand the economic value, risk, and yield when managing their assets.

 Some of the most popular platforms for derivatives platforms in the DeFi space include: